Future Circular Collider: High-Energy LHC

-A high-energy hadron collider housed in the same tunnel but using new FCC-hh class 16T dipole magnets could extend the current energy frontier by almost a factor of 2 (27 TeV collision energy) and delivers an integrated luminosity of at least a factor of 3 larger than the HL-LHC.
+A high-energy hadron collider housed in the same tunnel but using new FCC-hh class 16T dipole magnets could extend the current energy frontier by almost a factor of 2× (27 TeV collision energy) and is expected to deliver an integrated luminosity of at least a factor of 3× larger than the HL-LHC.
 This machine could offer a first measurement of the Higgs self-coupling and directly produce particles at significant rates at scales up to 12 TeV – almost doubling the HL-LHC discovery reach for new physics.
 The project reuses the existing LHC underground infrastructure and large parts of the injector chain at CERN.

-It is assumed that HE-LHC will accommodate two high-luminosity interaction-points (IPs) 1 and 5, at the locations of the present ATLAS and CMS experiments while it could host two secondary experiments combined with injection as for the present LHC.
+It is assumed that HE-LHC will accommodate two high-luminosity interaction-points (IPs 1 and 5) at the locations of the present ATLAS and CMS experiments while it could host two secondary experiments combined with injection as for the present LHC.

 The HE-LHC could succeed the HL-LHC directly and provide a research programme of about 20 years beyond the middle of the 21st century.